All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 results after 3 weeks across all medications.
 Compares steady-state effects, weight trends, and dose-increase preparation for semaglutide, tirzepatide, and liraglutide.

 GLP-1 results after 3 weeks put you near the end of the introductory phase for every major medication in this class.
-Whether you are on semaglutide, tirzepatide, or liraglutide, three weeks means your body has adapted to GLP-1 receptor stimulation, side effects have resolved, and you are approaching your first dose increase.
+If you're on semaglutide, tirzepatide, or liraglutide, three weeks means your body has adapted to GLP-1 receptor stimulation, side effects have resolved, and you're approaching your first dose increase.
 This guide compares where you stand across all GLP-1 options and outlines what the next phase brings.

 3-Week Comparison Table